 The time when we will be able to provide you with an estimation as to the value of your case is after you have concluded your medical care and treatment, after we have been provided with a final medical report from your treating physician or physicians, and once we obtain all of your needed information so we can draft a comprehensive settlement demand package which we will review with you and then discuss the value of your case.

-It is important to know that if you do not contact an experienced Connecticut personal injury lawyer as soon as possible, you could do things that might have a very negative effect upon the value of your case.
+It is important to know that if you do not contact an experienced Connecticut personal injury lawyer as soon as possible, you could do things that might have a very negative effect on the value of your case.
 We are happy to speak with injured parties and their families at no cost or obligation so please contact us as soon as possible to see how we can help you so you do not make a mistake in the early stages of your Connecticut accident or injury case.